baasbank/output3/README.md

 ![image](https://user-images.githubusercontent.com/26189554/49341305-ad94f280-f64b-11e8-9e64-a7ef0eeb59b2.png)

 #### 6. ADD SOME PROJECT METADATA
-The instance template startup script at https://github.com/baasbank/rpg/blob/master/instance_template_startup_script.sh which is a template for the creation of the instances in the Managed Instance Group
+The instance template startup script at https://github.com/baasbank/rpg/blob/master/instance_template_startup_script.sh (which is a template for the creation of the instances in the Managed Instance Group) fetches the IMAGE_TAG from project metadata on Google Cloud.
+The IMAGE_TAG metadata is set during the Docker Image build process on CircleCI and represents the tag for the latest image on Docker Hub.
+To ensure a successful build when the instance group is created, we need to set the IMAGE_TAG manually.
+This wouldn't be necessary subsequently as it would be automatically set from CircleCI.

-Follow the steps below to add metadata:
+Follow the steps below to add the `image_tag` metadata:

 a.
 Click on the menu icon > Compute Engine > Metadata

 ![image](https://user-images.githubusercontent.com/26189554/49341434-8dfec980-f64d-11e8-9c31-0ca5bc81ce1c.png)

 b.
-Create metadata for the following:
-  1. database_name
-  2. database_password
-  3. mysql_root_password
-Give them any value you like BUT make sure the keys are exactly as written in the list above because the setup_wordpress.sh script will query for those values using those exact keys.
+Add metadata with the key `image_tag` and the value `0.1.57` That value represents the latest build number found at https://hub.docker.com/r/baasbank/rpg-docker/tags/ as at the time this documentation is being written.

 c.
 Click on Save to save your changes.